 An introduction to D3 for people new to programming and web development, published by O’Reilly.
 “Explaining tricky technical topics with aplomb (and a little cheeky humor) is Scott Murray’s forte.
 If you want to dive into the world of dynamic visualization using web standards, even if you are new to programming, this book is the place to start.” - Mike Bostock, creator of D3

 The class meets weekly for lectures and joint class activities.
-Attending lecture is a crucial component of learning the material presented in this course.
-Please arrive on time, as in-class activities will begin promptly.
-At the end of each lecture we will ask you to fill out and submit a one-minute paper to collect feedback.
+Attending lectures is a crucial component of learning the material presented in this course.
+Please arrive on time, as we will start promptly with a short graded quiz about the required readings.
+At the end of each lecture we will ask you to fill out and submit a one-minute reflection to collect feedback.

 Each lecture and lab includes required readings to ensure that you are prepared for the activities in class.
 You are expected to complete the assigned readings before class.
-Short online quizzes, given at the beginning of each class, will test your knowledge of the readings.
+Short online quizzes given at the beginning of each class will test your knowledge of the readings.
+Quizzes are part of your final grade.

 Weekly homework assignments are going to provide an opportunity to improve your design and programming skills.
 See the homework as an opportunity to learn, and not to “earn points”.
 The homework will be graded holistically to reflect this objective.

 There will be two midterm exams that will cover material from lectures, assigned readings, labs, and homework assignments.
-If you do not keep up with the readings, come to lecture, and complete the homework and labs you will be at a severe disadvantage during the midterm.
-The first midterm consists of a 90 minute open-book (in-class) exam, and the second midterm will consist of an open-book part (90 minutes) as well as a take-home midterm project where you will implement an interactive visualization in D3 over the course of a couple of days.
+If you do not keep up with the readings, come to lecture, and complete the homework and labs you will be at a severe disadvantage during the midterms.
+The first midterm consists of an open-book (in-class) exam, and the second midterm will consist of an open-book part (90 minutes) as well as a take-home midterm project where you will implement an interactive visualization in D3 over the course of a couple of days.

-HES students: The midterms will be open-book, not proctored, but limited to 90 minutes from the time you start it.
+DCE students: The midterms will be open-book, not proctored, but limited to a fixed time span from the time you start it.
 For the take-home midterm project you will get the same amount of time as college students.

-A major part of the course is a group project.
-You will work in groups of 3 students to design, implement, and evaluate visualizations through an iterative design process with a series of graded milestones.
+A major part of the course is a final group project.
+You will work in groups of 3 students to design, implement, and evaluate visualizations through the same iterative design process as the design sprints with a series of graded milestones.
 The final result will be web page with interactive visualizations that answer questions you have about some topic of your own choosing.
 A small number of projects will win the coveted Best Project prize, including Swiss chocolate.

 This course can be taken for a letter grade only, there is no pass/fail option.
 The course grade comprises: